Serving the Audio Prosumer

 Will It Finally Matter?

-It’s been nearly three years since the heavyweights of the connected world agreed to join forces on an interoperability standard for smart devices.
+Ended soon It’s been nearly three years since the heavyweights of the connected world agreed to join forces on an interoperability standard for smart devices.
 What began as “Project Connected Home Over IP” is finally almost here as the Matter standard.
-We’re jazzed for the possibilities, cautious on the probabilities, and keeping close tabs on all the…
+We’re jazzed for the possibilities, cautious on the probabilities, and keeping close tabs on…

 Read More